 Perched atop the cliff, Tweed, and members of his political machine lower Protestant children to the feeding grounds below.
 Columbia, Nast’s ever-faithful symbol of American compassion and justice, is bound and led away to a hangman’s gallows.

 At the center top of the image, a U.S. Public School crumbles.
 An inverted American flag, a sign of distress, flies prominently.
-On the other side of the river, stands a Vatican shaped in the likeness of “Tammany Hall.”
+On the other side of the river, stands Vatican- shaped structure named “Tammany Hall.”
 The cartoon was reissued in 1875 and the sign over the buildings was changed to “Political Roman Catholic Church.”
 Flags of the Papal Coat of Arms, and the Irish harp fly atop the side domes.
 Attached to the right of the Roman Catholic Church is the “Political Roman Catholic School.”

 In Harper’s Weekly, an essay written by Eugene Lawrence accompanied Nast full-page cartoon.
 Lawrence, a nativist and frequent contributor to the periodical, blamed the Catholics for the end of the public school system and its aim “to destroy our free schools, and perhaps our free institutions has been for many years the constant aim of the extreme section of the Romish Church.”
 The essay continues its attack on Jesuits, and the daring aggressive spirit of the ultramontane Irish Catholics who Lawrence claims governs New York.
 The author also touts brave European governments who have dared to challenge Roman Catholic influence of their schools and other institutions.

 The institutions that managed New York Public Schools claimed their schools provided non-sectarian education.
 Catholics disagreed, noting Protestant-based libraries, textbooks and “the daily reading of the Protestant version of the Bible” in classrooms as an unsatisfactory environment for learning (Heuston 54).